 Sexual Assault: any unwanted sexual behavior committed by a perpetrator who is a stranger to the victim or by a perpetrator who is known by the victim or related to the victim by blood, marriage or civil union.
-Behaviors that fall under this definition include but are not limited to: sexual harassment as defined in §763 of Title 11; sexual contact as defined in §761 of Title 11; Sexual Intercourse as defined in §761 of Title 11; sexual penetration as defined in §761 of Title 11; and child sexual abuse as defined in §901 of Title 10.
+Behaviors that fall under this definition include but are not limited to: sexual harassment as defined in §763 of Title 11; sexual contact as defined in §761 of Title 11; Sexual Intercourse as defined in §761 of Title 11; and child sexual abuse as defined in §901 of Title 10.